sonishikha/Calculator/README.md

     Coding style PSR2

 Requirements
-Since this project to developed to performed unit testing using Phpunit, it is prerequisite to install Php 7
+Since this project was developed to performed unit testing using Phpunit, it is prerequisite to install Php 7

-Follow these before you run the sample:
+Follow these steps before you run the sample:

     Git clone repository https://github.com/sonishikha/Calculator in your php document root directory.
     Install Composer